A thoroughly authentic recipe for Hungary’s national dish, Goulash! The depth and richness of the flavor is simply out-of-this-world delicious!

 Extend over it your guarding arm

 Goulash is kind of in between a soup and a stew.
 Unlike some stews, Goulash is not overly packed full of beef and vegetables, it is a little more brothy.
-But through the cooking process, the broth becomes thicker and more like a rich sauce.
+But through the cooking process, the broth becomes a little thicker and very rich in flavor.

 To achieve the ultimate flavor, the cooking method is important and quality, real Hungarian paprika is essential.
 And lots of it!
 None of this “2 teaspoons of paprika” jazz.
 Hungarians use very generous amounts of paprika, and that’s key.
 A Hungarian once told me, “however much paprika the recipe calls for – at least double or triple it!”